janus-idp/backstage-plugins/plugins/analytics-provider-segment/README.md

   analytics:
     segment:
       writeKey: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-      maskIP: true # prevents IP adresses to be sent if true
+      maskIP: true # prevents IP addresses to be sent if true
 ```

 ### Debugging and Testing